 NAZCA's data providers have developed a number of innovations and best practices that could create even broader benefits if adopted more widely.
 Differentiated reporting structures are helpful for engaging the wide range of non-state actors.
 For instance, CDP runs multiple programs that enable collection of different types of environmental data (e.g., climate change, water and forest risk commodities), from different types of stakeholders (e.g., companies and city governments), and for different purposes (e.g., investor engagement, supply chain engagement and organizational learning).
-Similarly, the United Nations Global Compact (UNGC) recognizes the different level of each participant's progress by establishing three sets of reporting evaluations: GC Advanced (reporting the company's implementation of advanced criteria and best practices), GC Active (for companies aiming to achieve the platform's minimum requirements).
+Similarly, the United Nations Global Compact (UNGC) recognizes the different level of each participant's progress by establishing three sets of reporting evaluations: GC Advanced (reporting the company's implementation of advanced criteria and best practices), GC Active (for companies aiming to achieve the platform's minimum requirements), and GC Learner (for companies that do not meet one or more of the platform's minimum requirements).
 The Covenant of Mayors (CoM) platform helps foster multi-level governance, by encouraging different levels of government - city, regional, state, and national governments - to join in coordination with each other.
 Typically, a national government will pledge financial and technical support for a city's comprehensive climate action plan.

 Many data providers are also making progress towards standardized reporting guidelines.
 The world's largest repository of GHG emissions and energy use database, which was established by CDP, has shaped the GHG reporting structure used across the corporate world.
 The Compact of States and Regions requires the use of standardized GHG reporting templates, which helps ensure some level of coherence and compatibility between the many different reporting organizations.
-The CBI helps cut through the opacity and uncertainty in the green bonds market, by identifying eligible green projects, and convening scientists and industry experts to provide green definitions44 that are sector-specific.
+The CBI helps cut through the opacity and uncertainty in the green bonds market, by identifying eligible green projects, and convening scientists and industry experts to provide green definitions that are sector-specific.